Score-Based Density Estimation from Pairwise Comparisons: Introduction

 Several complementary techniques, from flows \citep{rezende2015variational,lipman2023flow} to diffusion models \citep{ho2020denoising}, can today efficiently learn complex densities $p(\x)$ from examples $\x \sim p(\x)$.
 With sufficiently large data, we can learn accurate densities even over high-dimensional spaces, such as natural images \citep{Rombach2022}.
 While challenges persist in the most complex cases, these models have achieved a high level of performance, proving sufficient for many tasks.

 We consider the fundamentally more challenging problem of learning the density not from direct observations but solely from \emph{comparisons of two candidates}.
 Given $\x$ and $\x'$ that are \emph{not} sampled from the target $p(\x)$ but rather from a distinct sampling distribution $\lambda(\x)$ satisfying suitable regularity conditions, the task is to learn $p(\x)$ from triplets $(\x, \x', \x \succ \x')$.
 The last entry indicates which alternative has higher density (the \emph{winner} point).
-Being able to do this enables, for instance, cognitively easy elicitation of human prior beliefs for statistical modeling \citep{ohagan:2019,mikkola2023}, or learning an implicit preference distribution for a generative model \citep{dumoulin2024}.
-Our main interest is in representing human beliefs over relatively low-dimensional spaces -- a person cannot realistically maintain a joint belief over more than a handful of variables -- but we are also heavily constrained by the number of triplets, working with e.g. hundreds in contrast to millions in modern density learning works \citep{wang2023patch}.
-In summary, we face two difficulties: (a) We do not have samples from the target density, and (b) we have extremely limited data in general.
+Being able to do this enables cognitively easy elicitation of subjective beliefs of an individual over random vectors.
+The canonical use-case is encoding expert knowledge into statistical models as prior information, with established literature in statistics dedicated to this problem of \emph{prior elicitation} \citep{ohagan:2019,mikkola2023}.
+Here the belief is typically over a relatively low-dimensional space, but it needs to be inferred from a very limited number of observations to keep the expert effort manageable.
+Recently, elicitation tools have been increasingly used to quantify large language model (LLM) knowledge in probabilistic terms \citep{pmlr-v267-capstick25a,requeima2024llm}, for instance, to evaluate calibration or to use them as probabilistic cognitive models \citep{binz2024turning} or forecasting models \citep{halawi2024approaching}.
+The current methods require dedicated techniques for direct prompting of probabilities, samples \citep{requeima2024llm} or moments \citep{pmlr-v267-capstick25a}, whereas our formulation only requires comparative queries that LLMs can readily answer.
+Finally, the problem setup is also related to learning from human feedback \citep{ouyang2022training}, in particular to learning an implicit preference distribution for a generative model \citep{dumoulin2024}.